MicroEJ/docs/support.rst

 Get Support
 ===========

+If any questions, the best starting point is to consult the `MicroEJ Forum <https://forum.microej.com/>`_.
+Feel free to create a new topic if there is no relevant content for your issue.
+MicroEJ Corp. engineers are listening to the forum activity, so you can expect to get a quick reply.

-If any questions, feel free to contact `our support team <https://www.microej.com/contact/#form_2>`_ with the following information (the table below is an example):
+Otherwise, you can contact `our support team <https://www.microej.com/contact/#form_2>`_.

+In both cases, please provide as much information as possible on your installed environment (the table below is an example):

 .. list-table::
    :widths: 15 30